What is Prime Rib?

 You can find prime rib both bone-in and boneless.
 A boneless prime rib is often called a ribeye roast adding another layer to the question of "what is prime rib."
 Though both are delicious, most professional cooks will recommend cooking the roast with the ribs intact to help insulate the meat and keep it moist.
 But a boneless roast, such as this one, is easier to slice.
 For this reason, many recipes, including this one and this one will advise you to remove the bones in one piece before cooking but then tie the rib plate back in place to get the best of both worlds.
 Once done cooking you simply cut them back off and you not only have an easy to slice, but the cooked ribs make for excellent nibbling.

-Is Prime Rib the Same As Rib-Eye Steak?
+Is Prime Rib the Same As Rib Eye Steak?

-The answer here is both yes and know.
-Rib eye steaks are cut from that same primal cut.
+The answer here is both yes and no. Rib eye steaks are cut from that same primal cut.
 The difference comes in the cooking.
 If you have a slice of prime rib on your plate, it was cooked first and then sliced.
 A rib eye steak is cooked singly from raw and so will likely have more seared sides to it.

 How To Cook Prime Rib?